cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Elixir

 Official [Elixir Docker images](https://hub.docker.com/_/elixir/) can be used for builds.
-Here is an example of `.cirrus.yml` that runs tests:
+Here is an example of a `.cirrus.yml` that runs tests:

 ```yaml
 test_task: